cs-uob/COMS10012/exercises/part1/src/posix2/git2.md

 # Git, part 2

 In this exercise we will set up and use a git account on a remote provider.
-The "big 3" for hosting git repositories are:
+The "big 3" for hosting git repositories are the following:

   * [github.com](https://github.com)
   * [gitlab.com](https://gitlab.com)